-I,, hereby acknowledge receipt of the
+, hereby acknowledge receipt of the

-procurement/credit Card / XXXX - XXXX - XXXX (credit card number - last 4 digital card number - l ts
+procurement/credit Card / XXXX - XXXX - XXXX - , (credit card number - last 4 digits only)

-only)

 I understand that improper use of this card may result in disciplinary action as well as personal liability for any improper purchases.
 As a cardholder, I agree to comply with the terms and conditions of this agreement and the Credit Card Policies and Procedures for City of Pontiac.

-I acknowledge receipt of the Procurement/Credit Card Policies and Procedures and confithat I understand the terms and conditions. rm
+I acknowledge receipt of the Procurement/Credit Card Policies and Procedures and confirm that I understand the terms and conditions.

 As a holder of this procurement/credit card, I agree to accept the responsibility and accountability for the protection and proper use of the card.
 I will return the card to the finance director upon demand during the period of my employment.
 I understand that the card is not to be used for personal purchases and that I must provide a receipt for every purchase except for authorized monthly charges.
-If the card is used for personal purchase or for purchases for any other entity or if I fail to provide a receipt substantiating a legitima business expense by the end of the current month, City of Pontiac will be entitled to reimbursement from me of such purchases (through deduction of my paycheck).
+If the card is used for personal purchases or for purchases for any other entity or if I fail to provide a receipt substantiating a legitimate business expense by the end of the current month, City of Pontiac will be entitled to reimbursement from me of such purchases (through deduction of my paycheck).
 City of Pontiac shall be entitled to pursue legal action, if required, to recover the cost of such purchases, together with costs of collection and reasonable attorney fees.

 Signature Date (Cardholder)

-Signature Date (Finance Directo r)

-Accounting Department use only:

-Data Amount approved \$